 "We are told to be self-reliant, to provide for ourselves and those dependent upon us.
 But success at that effort can easily escalate into materialism.
 This happens through carrying the virtue of "providing for our own" to the point of excess concern with accumulating the treasures of the earth.
 I believe this relationship identifies materialism as a peculiar Mormon weakness, a classic example of how Satan can persuade some to drive a legitimate strength to such excess that it becomes a disabling weakness."
 (Dallin H. Oaks, "Our Strengths Can Become Our Downfall," BYU fireside address, 7 June 1992)

 Brigham Young was characteristically more blunt:

 “The worst fear that I have about [members of this Church] is that they will get rich in this country, forget God and his people, wax fat, and kick themselves out of the Church and go to hell.
 This people will stand mobbing, robbing, poverty, and all manner of persecution, and be true.
 But my greater fear for them is that they cannot stand wealth; and yet they have to be tried with riches” (quoted in Preston Nibley, Brigham Young: The Man and His Work , 128).

-I am not saying that God can’t or won’t bless you to be prosperous and wealthy, but I think that there are more ways to prosper than solely by acquiring the trappings of wealth and status.
-In fact, it is my assertion that God cares more about (and is more likely to bless us with) less tangible things.
+I am not saying that God can’t or won’t bless you to be prosperous and wealthy, but I am saying that there are more ways to prosper than solely by acquiring the trappings of wealth and status.
+In fact, it is my assertion that God cares more about (and is more likely to bless us with) certain less tangible things.

 The Lord also made this promise to Joseph Smith and Oliver Cowdery in D&C 6:7: